anoopk-0/DevOps/01-fundamentals/04-about-git.md

    - A fork creates a fully independent copy of a Git repository.
 When you fork a repository, you duplicate the entire project, including its files, branches, and commit history.
 This copy resides under your own account on the hosting platform (like GitHub).
 Changes made to a fork do not affect the original repository unless you explicitly propose those changes back through a pull request.

    - On the other hand, when you clone a repository with Git, you create a linked copy that initially mirrors the target repository.
 A clone allows you to work with the project locally on your own machine.
 Unlike a fork, which is a distinct copy, a clone can be kept synchronized with the original repository by pulling in updates made to the remote repository.
 This synchronization enables you to work with the most current version of the project and collaborate effectively with others.

+9. `git merge --no-ff feature/new-feature`
+`--no-ff`
+   - The --no-ff option stands for "no fast-forward".
+It modifies the behavior of the merge:

+   - Fast-Forward Merge: By default, if the current branch can be fast-forwarded to include the commits from the branch being merged (i.e., if there’s a direct path from the current branch to the tip of the branch being merged), Git performs a fast-forward merge.
+This means Git just moves the branch pointer forward to the tip of the other branch without creating a new merge commit.

+   - No Fast-Forward (--no-ff): When you use --no-ff, Git will always create a new merge commit even if a fast-forward merge is possible.
+This ensures that the merge is recorded with a distinct commit, which maintains a clear history of the branch integration.

 ## Git Hooks